 Amazon Product Sourcing

-Once you’re confident in your product choice, you need to find a reliable manufacturer or supplier that supports your business model — be it reselling, dropshipping, private label, or retail arbitrage — and offers flexible terms.
+Once you’re confident in your product choice, you need to find a reliable manufacturer or supplier that supports your business model — be it reselling, dropshipping, private label, or amazon retail arbitrage — and offers flexible terms.

-Fortunately, in addition to product research tools, SellerApp offers a Amazon Product Sourcing Tool in partnership with Alibaba, which allows you to find verified and reliable suppliers and manufacturers.
+Fortunately, in addition to product research tools, SellerApp offers an Amazon Product Sourcing Tool in partnership with Alibaba, which allows you to find verified and reliable suppliers and manufacturers.
 Search and filter by country, product price, type of business, review score, and more.

 To know more about How to Buy Products From Alibaba and Sell on Amazon check this detailed guide.

 2. Your keyword strategy could make or break your sales